EoghanDelaney/pands-project/README.md

 # 2. Investigation
-The first step is to determine what the iris data set is.
+The first step is to determine what the iris dataset is.
 As part of Fisher’s investigation he measured, documented and logged 150 Iris plants.
 Below is an image, taken from Math.umd.edu illustrating the sepal and petal part of the iris flower.
 The petal appears to be closer to the centre of the flower.
 The sepal is further down the stem of the plant.
 <p align="center">
     <img src='images/iris_with_labels.jpg'/>
 </p>
 https://www.math.umd.edu/~petersd/666/html/iris_pca.html

-From searching Google, a number of different iterations of the data set can found and the following CSV file was used in this project [CSV File](http://archive.ics.uci.edu/ml/datasets/iris).
+From searching Google, a number of different variations of the dataset can be found and the following CSV file was used in this project [CSV File](http://archive.ics.uci.edu/ml/datasets/iris).
 The dataset consists of five number columns, four of which are dimensions (in centimeters) – Sepal Length, Sepal Width, Petal Length & Petal Width.
 The final column is the species of iris flower.
-There are 150 samples taken, 50 number for each species/class.
+There are 150 samples taken, 50 for each species/class.

 This assignment will attempt to use statistical models to predict the species of the relevant plant.